dervaux/SheetMusicView/README.md

 - [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org) team for the excellent music notation engine
 - [VexFlow](https://vexflow.com) for the underlying music rendering technology
-- The Swift and SwiftUI communities for inspiration and best practicesw
+- The Swift and SwiftUI communities for inspiration and best practices